john2x/flatui.vim/README.md

 TODO:
 ----

-1. Improve syntax colors (this will never over)
+1. Improve syntax colors (this will never be over)
 2. Set "dark" version (dark could be a warmer version. i.e. using mainly orange and red)
 3. Create vim-airline theme